 The Company has adopted a stock ownership and holding policy for our executive officers.
 The primary objectives of the policy are to create financial incentives that align the interests of executive officers with strong operating and financial performance of the Company and encourage executive officers to operate the business of the Company with a long-term perspective.
 Under the policy, our CEO is required to hold Company stock with a value equal to at least three times her annual base salary, while the other executive officers are required to hold Company stock with a value equal to at least one times their annual base salary.
 The policy does not require executive officers to immediately acquire shares in an amount sufficient to meet the holding requirement.
 However, until the holding requirement is met, executive officers are subject to certain restrictions on their ability to dispose of shares of Company stock.
 The CEO is required to retain 100% of her shares until the holding requirement is met.
-All other executive officers are required to retain an amount of shares equal to 50% of their net after-tax performance-based equity awards until the holding requirement is met.
-The number of shares required to satisfy the stock ownership requirements is re-calculated annually, based on the closing price of the Company's common stock on the date of the calculation.
+All other executive officers are required to satisfy the stock ownership requirements is re-calculated annually, based on the closing price of the Company's common stock on the date of the calculation.
 The Compensation Committee also reviews each officer's holdings annually to ensure that appropriate progress toward the ownership goal is being made.
 All of our officers either meet the stock ownership requirement or are on track to do so as required under the policy.
 Our stock ownership policy for non-employee directors is described on page 49 of this proxy statement.